MintLabsDev/coin-flip-unity-example/README.md

         Serialization.WriteU64(buffer, decision, 0);

 We create our instruction, then build it and finally send.
-Below account are necassary to CPI RNG program.
+Below account are necassary to CPI FPRNG.
 You can also include the accounts you want to use in your program.
-However, when you make cpi into rng program the order of these accounts and their properties should be as below
+However, when you make cpi into FPRNG the order of these accounts and their properties should be as below

         var ix = new TransactionInstruction
            {